 Healthy nails, both on fingers and toes, are a soft pink color with a single white crescent called lunula at the bottom of each nail.
 So, what are the white spots on nails that seem to appear out of nowhere?
-Medically, the condition involving these white spots is called leukonychia.
+Medically, nail abnormalities involving these white spots are called leukonychia.
 You may have heard about mineral deficiency being associated with this condition, but there is more to it than that.
 Infections, underlying medical conditions, and even injury can cause varying kinds of white spots.
 There are several ways in which you can get rid of them.
-Let’s delve deeper to understand this condition so that you know what to do about it.
+Let’s delve deeper to understand this condition so that you know what to do about it and how to get rid of white spots on nails with a few effective home remedies.

 In This Article